Bira/octopus-carnival/_drafts/wir-neverwinter-domain-torm.md

 ## Impressions

-Just as in FR, this power set could fit a lot of different deities.
+Just as in FR, this power set could fit a lot of different core deities.
 The lore's focus on justice make it a good fit for Bahamut and Moradin, and the tactical nature of its powers could allow it to stand in for the domains of non-Good "strategist" gods like the unaligned Erathis or the evil Bane.

 That's it for domains.
 Next we'll look at a full class, the infamous bladesinger.